AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 ### Overview
 From a high level perspective, there are 3 stages that must take place in order to render objects in 3D space to a window.
 - The instantiation of spacial information in C++ | CPU
-- The transition of data from the CPU to the GPU with OpenGL | CPU -->> GPU
+- The transition of data to the shader with OpenGL | CPU -->> GPU
 - The rendering stage with GLSL (OpenGL Shading Language) | GPU

 ### CPU Instantiation